 The first phase of the BMA’s multiyear renovation was completed in November 2012 with the celebrated reopening of the Contemporary Wing.

-The historic Merrick Entrance, the Dorothy McIlvain Scott American Wing, and the East Wing Lobby and Zamoiski Entrance will reopen in fall 2014 coinciding with the Museum’s 100th celebration.
+The historic Merrick Entrance, the Dorothy McIlvain Scott American Wing, and the East Wing Lobby and Zamoiski Entrance are now open coinciding with the Museum’s 100th celebration.

 The African and Asian art galleries are scheduled to be completed by April 26, 2015.